 These are mannequins that we’ve recycle from retailers like Nordstrom, Bloomingdales, Neiman’s and others chains when they remodel their stores.
 These mannequins are in good to excellent condition, just no longer the latest trend so the stores are getting rid of them.

-The brands of mannequins these retailers carry are top of the line – Rootstein, Pucci, Goldsmith, Patina V, Schlappi – which normally cost $700 and up brand new but you can buy used from $175-$300.
+The brands of mannequins these retailers carry are top of the line – Rootstein, Pucci, Goldsmith, Schlappi – which normally cost $700 and up brand new but you can buy used versions at a significant discount

 5. What type of merchandise will the mannequins be wearing?
 Lingerie, evening gowns? pants? athletic gear?

-Lingerie or swim wear mannequins would have a sexier vibe than a mannequin selling bridal wear.
+Lingerie or swim wear mannequins would have a sexier vibe than a mannequin selling athletic clothing.

 7. Will you need to transport the mannequin to trade-shows or to photo-shoots or will it stay in one place?
 This is where a dress form would be preferable – if you are moving the mannequin around to different locations.